 - Less bleeding and swelling

-This cutting-edge technology simplifies and improves dental procedures using light and different wavelengths.
+This technology makes dental procedures easier and improves them by using light and different wavelengths.
 Traditional dental drills are slower and uncomfortable for patients.

 Laser Dentistry in Philadelphia, PA

-Dr. Drew Shulman’s mission is to provide patients with comfortable and comprehensive dental care.
-Depending on the tissue type that is being operated on, Dr. Shulman may use different equipment.
-Lasers also cause less bleeding than other traditional surgery tools like scalpels, so the surgery site may not bleed as much.
-Patients who feel anxious about drills and sutures can feel relaxed knowing that laser dentistry is designed with their comfort in mind.
+Dr. Drew Shulman’s mission is to provide patients with comfortable and complete dental care.
+Depending on the tissue type, Dr. Shulman may use different equipment.
+Lasers also lead to less bleeding than the traditional method with tools like scalpels.

 Are dental lasers safe?

 Yes.
-Our dental lasers are operated by a certified dental professional in a controlled environment.
+Only trained dental professional use our dental lasers.
 We are committed to patient safety and will ensure that you are well-protected before proceeding with dental laser treatments.
-You will be given protective eyewear before any laser treatment can begin.
+We will give you protective eyewear before any laser treatment can begin.

 Yes.
 This treatment is called laser-assisted root canal therapy, and has been around for some time.
-The Food and Drug Administration (FDA) has approved the use of various lasers as an adjunct in root canal procedures.
-With laser-assisted root canal therapy, lasers can reduce dental anxiety by eliminating the sounds of drills and limiting the need for local anesthesia, induce less bleeding during surgical procedures, and reduce post-op discomfort.
+The Food and Drug Administration (FDA) has approved the use of lasers as an adjunct in root canal treatments.

-If you would like to learn more about laser dentistry and find out if Dr. Shulman can address your needs with this technology, schedule a visit to our Northeast Philadelphia office.
+Schedule a visit at our Northeast Philadelphia office to see if Dr. Shulman can address your needs with dental lasers.
 Call Dr. Shulman at (215) 372-1142 or request an appointment online.